mkmozgawa/mkmozgawa.github.io/content/2019-05-29-Docker-Tesseract-Flask.md

 ...but then it turns out you also have to have Leptonica installed first,

-...but it doesn't want to get it off apt, so you decide to build it from source,
+...but it doesn't want to work off apt, so you decide to build it from source,

 ...but then it turns out that Leptonica's docs *are not* up to date but you somehow manage to make it work,